Surf Forecasts:

 Table - best surf conditions forecast for Imperial Pier (North and South) over the next 16 days.

-Water temp is about average for this time of year.
+The water temp is sitting at about 69°F, which feels about average for this time of year.

 Rusty.